Graduate Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 - McNair Scholars Fellowship.
 The McNair Scholars program is a federally-funded program that prepares first generation or underrepresented undergraduate students for doctoral studies.
 This fellowship is for newly-admitted doctoral or MFA students who completed the McNair Scholars program at a federally recognized institution.
 This fellowship provides a fellowship stipend between $16,000 and $20,000 annually and includes tuition waivers and the health insurance subsidy.

 - FAMU Feeder Fellowship.
 This fellowship is for students that graduated from Florida A&M University and completed the FAMU Feeder program.
-Awards will be given for a maximum of four years for doctoral degree-seeking students, and two years for master’s degree-seeking students.
-The award will have a non-duty stipend of $5,000 for each of the Fall and Spring semesters, no Summer funding will be provided.
-The Graduate School will also provide a twelve credit hour tuition waiver for each of the Fall and Spring semesters along with the annual health insurance subsidy.
+Awards will be given for a maximum of four years for doctoral degree-seeking students, and two years for master's degree-seeking students.
+The award will have a non-duty stipend of $8,000 for each of the Fall and Spring semesters, no Summer funding will be provided.
+The Graduate School will also provide up to a twelve-credit hour tuition waiver for each of the Fall and Spring semesters along with the annual health insurance subsidy.
 The award may supplement an award by the academic unit or other entity if allowed.

 - Dissertation Research Grants.
 The Dissertation Research Grant is an award up to $1,000 paid by the Graduate School to assist doctoral students with expenses associated with research necessary to prepare dissertations.

-The Office of Graduate Fellowships and Awards operates under the auspices of the Graduate School.
-It assists currently enrolled graduate students in obtaining funding from external sponsors through nationally competitive fellowships and awards.
-Students may receive advice on their applications and proposals.
-For more information, visit the office’s Web site at http://ogfa.fsu.edu.
+The Office of Graduate Fellowships and Awards operates under the auspices of The Graduate School.
+The office assists currently enrolled graduate students in identifying and applying for nationally competitive fellowships and awards from external sponsors.
+Graduate students receive advice and guidance on preparing and submitting competitive applications materials and proposals.
+For more information, visit the office's website at https://ogfa.fsu.edu/.

 Application for a graduate assistantship should be made to the chair of the major department.
 The stipend varies depending on the amount of service rendered, the nature of the service, and the qualifications of the student.